danielmoreira/sciint/README.md

 In [3]: panel_extraction.extract('sample.png')
 ```

-The expected output is the bounding-box location for each panel of this [figure](sample.png).
+The expected output is the bounding-box position for each panel of the [figure](sample.png).

 ```
 Out[3]: